nikos-christodoulou/ID3-NaiveBayes/README.md

 The algorithms will be reading 0-1 vectors for each review: 0 meaning that the specific word in the dictionary was not present in the review and 1 meaning that the word was present in the review.
 In the Naive Bayes algorithm we use LA PLACE estimators always.

+The algorithms run through the executables: execute.py and classify.py.
+In execute.py we build txt files that are binary vectors and there are 4 command line arguments to be given.
+The first x is the percentage of data you will use to train the algorithm, the second z we is the method we use to approximate logs(they require a lot of computational power) to optimizate the gathering of data and the last in the number of keywords that the dictionary will contain.